navinthenapster/create-simple-gui-applications/03-basic-features/README.md

 application.

-I> #### Key Points
-I>
+{% hint style='tip' %}
-I> - QApplication holds the Qt event loop
+- QApplication holds the Qt event loop
-I> - One QApplication instance required
+- One QApplication instance required
-I> - You application sits waiting in the event loop until an action is taken I> - There is only *one* event loop
+- You application sits waiting in the event loop until an action is taken
+- There is only *one* event loop
+{% endhint %}

 ### Creating your App